 15 What right has my beloved to be in my house,

 since she has behaved so lewdly with so many?

 Do you think offerings of consecrated meat can prevent disaster?

-You rejoice in doing evil.”
+You rejoice in doing evil.

-16 The Lord called you, “A thriving olive tree,
+16 The Lord once called you

-beautiful and full of good fruit.”
+beautiful and full of good fruit.

-and its branches are broken.
+and its branches are consumed.

 17 For the Lord of Hosts, who planted you, has pronounced destruction against you, because of the evil of the house of Israel and of the house of Judah, which they have done to themselves in provoking me to anger by offering incense to Baal.